whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m1.md

 * [GitHub URL](https://github.com/danielafcarey/linked-list)
 * [Original Assignment](http://frontend.turing.io/projects/linked-list.html)

 For this project, we created an app that allowed a user to store links in a list.
 The user could add a title, mark the links as read, and delete them.
 The app also showed the user the total counts of links, unread links, and read links.
-I learned a lot from Tyler on this one with CSS and this was right about the time we were learning jQuery, so we were able to get our feet wet using a little jQuery in our javascript file.
+I learned a lot from Tyler on this project with CSS and this was right about the time we were learning jQuery, so we were able to get our feet wet using a little jQuery.
 Tyler and I were able to finish all phases of the project and add a few small UI improvements (2 columns of link cards on wide-screens).
-Additionally, we both became more comfortable with the git/github process by struggling through it for this project :)
+Additionally, we both became more comfortable with the git/github process by struggling through it for this project.

 ##### Partner: Tyler McNamara
 ##### Evaluator: David Whitaker